aggviolinist/AWS-ECS-Serverless-Fargate-/README.md

    - 4 private subnets (First two are for the container,docker and the database and the other two are backup )
    - A common NAT gateway (We need this for our private instances to access the net)
 3. Create Secuity Groups
-   - The first one is to give access from anywhere in the internet http: (0.0.0.0/0)
+   - Intenet access:: The first one is to give access from anywhere in the internet http: (0.0.0.0/0)
-   - The second one is to only allow the ALB to give access to the Containers
+   - App:: The second one is to only allow the ALB to give access to the Containers
+   - RDS Database:: The third one is on port 3306.
+It gives the app access to the RDS database